jesrene/A-Star-Heuristic-Artificial-Intelligence/README.md

 ## Getting Started

-To initiate your involvement with the Rubbish Disposal Path Finder, adhere to the subsequent instructions:
+To irun the Rubbish Disposal Path Finder, follow the following steps:

 1. Duplicate the repository onto your local device.
 2. Open the Jupyter Notebook file ('AI_Assignment.ipynb') utilizing Jupyter Notebook or any compatible platform.